even4void/aliquote/content/post/summing-random-uniform.md

 categories: ["2022"]
 ---

-[Chris Wellons] one asked the following question before providing some code to estimate the result, which I call brute force estimate but I do it a lot too:
+[Chris Wellons] once asked the following question before providing some code to estimate the result, which I call brute force estimate but I do it a lot too:

 > How many times should a random number from [0, 1] be drawn to have it sum over 1?